 If you are looking for a scanner to scan high-resolution images and restore old photos, then a flatbed scanner would be most convenient and recommended for the purpose.

 Do you want to convert your old film negatives into digital color photos?
-Despite having a digital camera, you still prefer to take pictures with traditional cameras using films.
+Despite having a digital camera, you still prefer to take pictures with traditional cameras using film.
 But you will need to save them electronically and that’s why you will need a scanner with the capacity to scan negatives or a negative scanner that can give you the solution.

 When you have a project that requires high-resolution document images, quality flatbed scanners come in handy.
 For a better understanding, let us take a page to see things from the scanner’s perspective, then talk about its electronic components, and finally examine the process.